 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of thrombophlebitis.
+Call your provider if you have symptoms of thrombophlebitis.

-Call your health care provider promptly if thrombophlebitis symptoms do not improve with treatment, if symptoms get worse, or if new symptoms occur (such as an entire limb becoming pale, cold, or swollen).
+- New symptoms occur (such as an entire limb becoming pale, cold, or swollen).

 Routine changing of intravenous (IV) lines helps to prevent thrombophlebitis related to IVs.

-Ginsberg J. Peripheral venous disease.
-In: Goldman L, Shafer AI, eds.
+Ginsberg JS.
+Peripheral venous disease.
+In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 81.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 81.

-- Last reviewed on 5/5/2014
+- Last reviewed on 1/10/2016

 - Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.